status-im/nim-json-rpc/README.md

 ```

 As no return type was specified in this example, `result` defaults to the `JsonNode` type.
-A JSON string is returned by passing a string though the `%` operator, which converts simple types to `JsonNode`.
+A JSON string is returned by passing a string though the `JrpcConv` converter powered by [nim-json-serialization](https://github.com/status-im/nim-json-serialization).

 The `body` parameters can be defined by using [do notation](https://nim-lang.org/docs/manual.html#procedures-do-notation).
 This allows full Nim types to be used as RPC parameters.